 Requirements for licensure in Washington State include:

-- Certificate of Completion from the Nursing program
+- Completion of a state approved Nursing program

 - Official transcript

 - Licensing application packet to the Nursing Commission

 Be sure you are aware of the RN licensing requirements in the state where you intend to work.
 Click here for information from the Washington State Department of Health on licensing requirements, process, costs and continuing education.